szwen/familyConf/README.md

 ## Setup

 ### 1. Raspberry initial setup
-Install the Raspberry Pi OS: https://www.raspberrypi.org/downloads/raspberry-pi-os/ That should be a regular installation according to your raspi model
+[Install](https://www.raspberrypi.org/downloads/raspberry-pi-os/) the Raspberry Pi OS That should be a regular installation according to your raspi model

 ### 2. WEBCAM setup